VasaviNaveena/Linux-Server-Configuration/README.md

 2. It is already set to UTC

 # Install and configure Apache to serve a Python mod_wsgi application(while logged in as grader)
-.
-Install Apache  `sudo apt-get install apache2`
+* Install Apache  `sudo apt-get install apache2`
-.
-Enter public IP of the Amazon EC2 instance into browser to Check Apache is working or not by executing public IP.
+* Enter public IP of the Amazon EC2 instance into browser to Check Apache is working or not by executing public IP.
-.
-My project is built with Python 3.
+* My project is built with Python 3.
 So, I need to install the Python3 mod_wsgi package:
-            `sudo apt-get install libapache2-mod-wsgi-py3` .
-Enabled mod_wsgi with `sudo a2enmod wsgi`
+            `sudo apt-get install libapache2-mod-wsgi-py3`
+* Enabled mod_wsgi with `sudo a2enmod wsgi`

 # Install and configure PostgreSQL
-. sudo apt-get install libpq-dev python-dev
+* sudo apt-get install libpq-dev python-dev
-. sudo apt-get install postgresql postgresql-contrib
+* sudo apt-get install postgresql postgresql-contrib
-. sudo su - postgres
+* sudo su - postgres
-. psql
+* psql
-.
-CREATE USER catalog WITH PASSWORD 'catalog';
+* CREATE USER catalog WITH PASSWORD 'catalog';
-.
-ALTER USER catalog CREATEDB;
+* ALTER USER catalog CREATEDB;
-.
-CREATE DATABASE itemcatalog WITH OWNER catalog;
+* CREATE DATABASE itemcatalog WITH OWNER catalog;
-. \c itemcatalog
+* \c itemcatalog
-.
-REVOKE ALL ON SCHEMA public FROM public;
+* REVOKE ALL ON SCHEMA public FROM public;
-.
-GRANT ALL ON SCHEMA public TO catalog;
+* GRANT ALL ON SCHEMA public TO catalog;
-. \q
+* \q
-. exit
+* exit
-.
-Switch back to the grader user: exit.
+* Switch back to the grader user: exit.

 # Install git, clone and setup project(while logged in as grader)
-.
-Install Git using: `sudo apt-get install git`
+* Install Git using: `sudo apt-get install git`
-.
-Use cd /var/www to move to the /var/www directory
+* Use cd /var/www to move to the /var/www directory
-.
-Clone project 'catalog' from github `https://github.com/VasaviNaveena/catalog.git`
+* Clone project 'catalog' from github `https://github.com/VasaviNaveena/catalog.git`
-.
-Create application directory  `sudo mkdir catalog`
+* Create application directory  `sudo mkdir catalog`
-.
-Move files in to catalog directory using: `mv !(catalog) catalog` .
-Change the ownership of the catalog directory to grader using: `sudo chown -R grader:grader catalog/` .
-Change to the /var/www/catalog/catalog directory.
+* Move files in to catalog directory using: `mv !(catalog) catalog`
+* Change the ownership of the catalog directory to grader using: `sudo chown -R grader:grader catalog/`
+* Change to the /var/www/catalog/catalog directory.
-.
-Rename the 'catalog.py' file to __init__.py using: `mv mainpage.py __init__.py`
+* Rename the 'catalog.py' file to __init__.py using: `mv mainpage.py __init__.py`
-. change the sqlite to postgresql create_engine in __init__.py,database_setup.py and populated_db.py.
+* change the sqlite to postgresql create_engine in __init__.py,database_setup.py and populated_db.py.
-.
-Search for create_engine in and keep it in comments '#engine = create_engine("sqlite:///itemcatalog.db")'
+* Search for create_engine in and keep it in comments '#engine = create_engine("sqlite:///itemcatalog.db")'
-  And change the create_engine to the following:
+  And then change the create_engine to the following:
  'engine = create_engine('postgresql://catalog:catalog@localhost/itemcatalog')'

 # Authenticate login through Google